hacker-crypto888/texts-words-write/README.md

 ## Use `database.json` in Your Application

-The [database.json](database.json) file contains the information about to the text files for all imported words.<br>
+The [database.json](database.json) file contains the information about the text files for all imported words.<br>
 For example, the output of the text lists resembles something like:

 ```json